-In the next step, you can decide an icon for your group, in our case we go for the icon of a trophy, because we are all winners right?
+In the next step, you can decide on an icon for your group.
+In our case, we go for the icon of a trophy because we are all winners, right?

-When you hit the OK button after you’ve chosen an icon, you will be taken to your newly created Group page, where you can customise the look and feel for your Facebook Group, things like a header image, tags so people can find your group more easily, a description as well as adding more members.
+When you hit the OK button after you’ve chosen an icon, you will be taken to your newly created Group page, where you can customize the look and feel of your Facebook Group, things like a header image, and tags so people can find your group more easily, a description as well as adding more members.

-If you don’t have a great header visual straight away, a great resource to look at is “The Stocks“, which has a great selection of lots of royalty-free stock photo website to help you get that good looking visual.
+If you don’t have a great header visual straight away, a great resource to look at is “The Stocks“, which has a great selection of royalty-free stock photo websites to help you get that good-looking visual.

-The biggest question with the entire setup is related to what you want to achieve with your group.
-Depending on your goals, you either want to set your group: secret, closed or public.
+The biggest question with the entire setup concerns what you want to achieve with your group.
+Depending on your goals, you either want to set your group: secret, closed, or public.

-Secret Groups can only be seen by its members and won’t show up in a search.
-Closed Groups are visible to the public, will show up in search, but only approved members will be able to see the post.
-Finally, Public Groups are visible to everyone, the content in the group is out in the open, and anyone will be able to join.
+Secret Groups can only be seen by their members and won’t appear in a search.
+Closed Groups are visible to the public and will show up in searches, but only approved members will be able to see the post.
+Finally, Public Groups are visible to everyone, the content in the group is out in the open, and anyone can join.